ChifiSource/OddFrames.jl/README.md

  ### Modern Data Science
 I think that all UI components, especially for something like a table, should always be at least moderately tasteful in appearance.
 I want information on my data, but I do not want my data to scream about itself into my ear.
 I understand these concepts, therefore my design is geared towards such a thing.
 There are so many DataFrames packages that just do not at all have support for image-dataframes, which is ridiculously common now.
 ### BIG Data
-In terms of memory efficiency, OddFrames typically take up the same amount of memory as a DataFrame from DataFrames.jl
+In terms of memory efficiency, OddFrames typically take up the same amount of memory as a DataFrame from DataFrames.jl.
+However, where things become different is with the MLOddFrame and AlgebraicOddFrame types respectively.
+These two types allow one to create an OddFrame from both models and algebraic expressions.